Eugene Wigner

-Early life
+Early life and education

 Wigner Jenő Pál was born in Budapest, Austria-Hungary on November 17, 1902, to middle class Jewish parents, Elisabeth Elsa Einhorn and Antal Anton Wigner, a leather tanner.
-He had an older sister, Berta, known as Biri, and a younger sister Margit, known as Manci, who later married British theoretical physicist Paul Dirac.
-He was home schooled by a professional teacher until the age of 9, when he started school at the third grade.
+He had an elder sister, Berta, known as Biri, and a younger sister Margit, known as Manci, who later married British theoretical physicist Paul Dirac.
+He was home schooled by a professional teacher until the age of nine, when he started school at the third grade.
 During this period, Wigner developed an interest in mathematical problems.
 At the age of 11, Wigner contracted what his doctors believed to be tuberculosis.
 His parents sent him to live for six weeks in a sanatorium in the Austrian mountains, before the doctors concluded that the diagnosis was mistaken.

 Wigner's family was Jewish, but not religiously observant, and his Bar Mitzvah was a secular one.
 From 1915 through 1919, he studied at the secondary grammar school called Fasori Evangélikus Gimnázium, the school his father had attended.
 Religious education was compulsory, and he attended classes in Judaism taught by a rabbi.
 A fellow student was János von Neumann, who was a year behind Wigner.
 They both benefited from the instruction of the noted mathematics teacher László Rátz.
 In 1919, to escape the Béla Kun communist regime, the Wigner family briefly fled to Austria, returning to Hungary after Kun's downfall.
 Partly as a reaction to the prominence of Jews in the Kun regime, the family converted to Lutheranism.
 Wigner explained later in his life that his family decision to convert to Lutheranism "was not at heart a religious decision but an anti-communist one".
-Regarding religion, Wigner was an atheist.